Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Design

 \section{Design}

 This section describes our system and game design.
-We start with an overview of the design process, followed by the design goals, challenges, technical setup, and motivation for using a vision-based approach.
+We start by discussing our design goals, followed by an overview of the design process, challenges, technical setup, and motivation for using a vision-based approach.
 We conclude by detailing the design of various movement mechanics in the game.